Comfort Feeding vs Hunger in Babies: How to Tell the Difference

 What Comfort Feeding Often Looks Like

-• Short or intermittent sucking
+• Light or intermittent sucking

 • Wanting to feed again soon after a full feed

-• Seeking feeding for reassurance rather than hunger
+• Seeking feeding mainly for reassurance

 Overlap: When Hunger and Comfort Look the Same